cjerrington/cjerrington.github.io/src/posts/2023/2023-12-07-making-notepad-with-html.md

 ---
-title: Making Notepad with HTML in your browser
+title: Making Notepad with HTML
-excerpt: A quick tip of some of the fun things you can do with HTML and your browser
+description: A quick tip of some of the fun things you can do with HTML and your browser
 draft: false
 date: 2023-12-08T06:00:00.000Z
 tags: